genomicsclass/book/pages/crossvalidation.md

 ## Cross-validation

-The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/ml/crossvalidation.Rmd).

 Here we describe *cross-validation*: one of the fundamental methods in machine learning for picking parameters in a prediction / machine learning task.

 Suppose we have a prediction algorithm which is going to predict the class of some observations using a number of features.
 For example, we will use the gene expression values to predict the tissue type in our tissues gene expression dataset.